 Michigan Technological University

 Mr. Brooks has been leading transportation and environmental remote sensing application studies for MTRI in bridge condition assessment, unpaved road condition, mapping of invasive aquatic plants, freight flow monitoring, bridge scour, wetland assessment, unmanned aerial vehicle applications, slope stability assessment, bridge inspection tools, asset management, decision support systems, and rail network modeling.
 Projects have assessed environmental areas of concern and transportation infrastructure in Alaska, Michigan, Ohio, Alaska, Nebraska, Iowa, South Dakota, and elsewhere.
 He has led software development projects to help find new wetlands mitigation sites and to create tablet-based data entry systems for bridge inspections.
 He is currently completing a PhD with a focus on using drones to map and monitor Eurasian watermilfoil while also developing drone applications for road and bridge condition assessment.

 Brooks, Colin, "Drone-Enabled Remote Sensing for Transportation Infrastructure Assessment" (2017).
-Archived Webinars.
+INSPIRE Archived Webinars.
 2.

 Civil, Architectural and Environmental Engineering

 © 2017 Missouri University of Science and Technology, All rights reserved.